cloudera-labs/hms-mirror/README.md

 The `-ma|-mao` option is valid here and will use an internal `ACID` strategy for *transactional* tables to convert them between environments, along with their data.

-NOTE: There are limits to the number of partitions `hms-mirror` will attempt.
+Note: There are limits to the number of partitions `hms-mirror` will attempt.
 See: [Partition Handling for Data Transfers](#partition-handling-for-data-transfers)

 [Sample Reports - HYBRID](./sample_reports/hybrid)